|Travel by Coach|

 For lovers of the outdoors, staying in Bournemouth really gives you everything, especially for those who are willing to venture a little way out of the town.
 A number of beautiful areas are available just a short distance away by both car and public transport; these include Cranbourne Chase, the Jurassic Coast and the New Forest among many others.

-Inside our pretty Edwardian Hotel and its grounds you can enjoy a game of Croquet on wide lawns, relax on the sun terrace or chill out in the pool.
+Inside our pretty Edwardian Hotel why not relax on the sun terrace or chill out in the pool.
 In the restaurant you can enjoy fantastic and varied menus daily for breakfast and evening meals and snacks and drinks are served throughout the day on the sun terrace.